agussarsson/sir-lancebot/report.md

 - Python 3.12 required.
 - install poetry (and add to path variable)

-The run this in terminal in the repository root directory:
+Then run this in terminal in the repository root directory:

 ```poetry install```